aspose-html/Aspose.HTML-API-References/english/net/aspose.html.forms/inputelement/getdatetimelocalvalue/_index.md

 ---
 title: GetDateTimeLocalValue
 second_title: Aspose.HTML for .NET API Reference
 description: This method is used to get the value as a DateTime object object.
-This method is valid if only only type of the input element is datetimelocal
+This method is valid if only only type of the input element is datetime-local
 type: docs
 weight: 90
 url: /net/aspose.html.forms/inputelement/getdatetimelocalvalue/